Shlepping with Zombies

 “‘Gott lacht‘ you said.
 Thank a humorous God for giving the male of our species ‘stupid sticks.'”

-The good Dr. Tsao stood, straightened her skirt.
+The good Dr. Lillian Tsao stood, straightened her skirt.
 “Follow me please.”
-She headed toward the palatial, executive “outhouse.”
+She headed toward the palatial, executive outhouse.

 Mildred remained on self-imposed guard duty.
 The rest of us “crowded” into the bathroom with space to spare for twice our number.

-“Dr. Weinstein, if you could be so kind as to move your jogger’s buns out of the way of the wall phone behind you.”
+“Dr. Weinstein,” Lillian said.
+“If you could be so kind as to move your jogger’s buns out of the way of the wall phone behind you.”

 Jogger’s buns, huh?
 I stepped away, stopped in front of a deadpan Danny Boy who poked the small of my back.